 Through the School, students participate in the Duke of Edinburgh Award Scheme.
-During the year to 31 March 2021 the participants donated 1,391 hours of voluntary service to the local community.
-The social value of these hours is $\pounds$ 6,329.
+During the year to 31 August 2022 the participants donated 2,626 hours of voluntary service to the local community.
+The social value of these hours is £12,132.

 The School would like to ensure that individuals of all economic backgrounds have the opportunity to benefit from the education it provides.
-We therefore aim to introduce, in the future, a means-tested bursary scheme to fulfil this goal.
-Currently the School contributes 1% of its tuition income to the Agence pour l'enseignement Français à l'étranger (AEFE).
+In September 2022 the school introduced a means-tested bursary scheme to fulfil this goal.
+Currently the School contributes 2% of its tuition income to the Agence pour l'enseignement Français à l'étranger (AEFE).
 The AEFE provides means-tested bursaries to French students at the School.
-In the summer term of 2021, the AEFE also provided support to non-French families affected by Covid-19.
+The school's scheme compliments the AEFE scheme.